jonatan-samuelsson/article-preview-component-master/README.md

 ### What I learned

-Th JS was very strraightforward and unchallenging, but i got to practice positioning ablsolute a lot, which was very helpful
+Th JS was very straightforward and unchallenging, but i got to practice positioning ablsolute a lot, which was very helpful